sidhesh0706/runtime-rebels/README.md

 npm run db:up
 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173).
-The client runs on port `5173`, the API on port `3001`, and PostgreSQL on port `5432`.

-The API creates the required tables and seeds the demo workspace automatically.
-To confirm the backend and database connection, open [http://localhost:3001/api/health](http://localhost:3001/api/health).

 ### Demo accounts

 | Role | Email | Login ID | Password |